hexbatch/apple-core/v1/docs/core/step-3-scripts-urls/script-overview.md

 ## script permissions

 * Scripts are run in a sandbox not allowing file access
-* The users who can create a script is in the script_creation group
+* The users who can create a script are in the script_permission group